A light for all those who struggle in silence.

 The Hispanic Health Council merged in July 2013 with Mi Casa Family Services Educational Center of Hartford and Hispanos Unidos of Meriden and New Haven, two community-based organizations serving Connecticut’s Latino population.
 With the merger, the Hispanic Health Council expanded its youth programming and HIV prevention and support services.

 The Hispanic Health Council is a highly respected and trusted community-based organization with offices throughout the State of Connecticut.
-For 35 years, the Hispanic Health Council has earned the trust and confidence (“confianza”) of the community and has worked to empower the community and strengthen their voices to impact policy at various levels in a variety of ways.
+For over 40 years, the Hispanic Health Council has earned the trust and confidence (“confianza”) of the community and has worked to empower the community and strengthen their voices to impact policy at various levels in a variety of ways.